DNunes40/TimeCraftJs/README.md

 TimeCraftJs.datetimepicker(".selector", { ...options });

+//Change the picker to one different from the currently selected one.
-//Update picker to something else TimeCraftJs.update.datepicker(".selector", { ...options });
+TimeCraftJs.update.datepicker(".selector", { ...options });

 TimeCraftJs.update.timepicker(".selector", { ...options });